plot_relationship.py

 • ValueError

-If an invalid modelname value is specified.
+If an invalid models value is specified.

 Source code in plotter\plot_helper.py